BitJam/live-kernel-updater/README.md

 ## Synopsis

-This program is CLI only for now.
+This program is command line only for now.
 We try to avoid making your live-usb unbootable so you need to install a new kernel and then do a remaster before we will attempt to update the live kernel.
 We do this by always looking for new kernels inside of the linuxfs file so we know for sure it will be available when you next boot.

 It can update a running live system or a live-usb that you plug into any system.
 You will be prompted with choices if you don't specify what you want to do with command line options.

 The log file is at `/var/log/live-kernel-updater.log`.

+It will automatically create a config file for itself at `/root/.config/live-kernel-updater/live-kernel-updater.conf`.

 ## Usage